ArtificialQualia/PyEveLiveDPS/README.md

 If you want PELD to overlay on top of your eve client, make sure you are running eve in borderless windowed mode.

+Currently this app only works on Windows.
+Cross platform support will be addressed at a later release.

 ## What is it?

 PyEveLiveDPS (PELD) is a utility you can use to visualize both the incoming and outgoing DPS you are doing in real time.